-Information about joining this volunteer project without commercial intentions founded in May 2012:
+Information about joining this volunteer project to advance citizen science founded in May 2012:

 - 1. Membership criteria (defined more precisely in June 2015, edited in 2018 and 2019):

 - 1.1 public results (Y, mt): public viewing and sharing of Y and mt groupings is essential for successful research.
 On Privacy & Sharing > Project Sharing > Group Project Profile have "Opt in to Sharing" active.
 Public Family Tree Sharing and mt Coding Region Sharing is also helpful.

 - 1.2 Y-DNA (research focus): Genealogical evidence of paternal lineage ancestry or clear Y-DNA match/es from the Alpine Area.
 Member of the most informative Y-Haplogroup project/s.